Lake Victoria

 Victoria Nyanza.
 The black line indicates Stanley's route.

 Lake Victoria is one of the African Great Lakes.
 With a surface area of approximately 59947 km2, Lake Victoria is Africa's largest lake by area, the world's largest tropical lake, and the world's second-largest fresh water lake by surface area after Lake Superior in North America.
 In terms of volume, Lake Victoria is the world's ninth-largest continental lake, containing about 2424 km3 of water.
 Lake Victoria occupies a shallow depression in Africa.
 The lake has an average depth of 40 m and a maximum depth of 80 - 81 m.
 Its catchment area covers 169858 km2.
 The lake has a shoreline of 7142 km when digitized at the 1:25,000 level, with islands constituting 3.7% of this length.

 The lake's area is divided among three countries: Tanzania occupies 49% (33,700 km2), Uganda 45% (31,000 km2), and Kenya 6% (4,100 km2).

 The lake is home to many species of fish which live nowhere else, especially cichlids.
 Invasive fish, such as the Nile perch, have driven many endemic species to extinction.

 Names

-Though having multiple local language names (Ukerewe; Nam Lolwe; 'Nnalubaale; Nyanza), the lake was renamed after Queen Victoria by the explorer John Hanning Speke, the first Briton to document it in 1858, while on an expedition with Richard Francis Burton.
+Though having multiple local language names (Ziwa Nyanza; Nam Lolwe; 'Nnalubaale; Nyanza), the lake was renamed after Queen Victoria by the explorer John Hanning Speke, the first Briton to document it in 1858, while on an expedition with Richard Francis Burton.